Israel Progam 2023/4 FAQ's

 Who is eligible?

-• Students must attend a non-Jewish school anywhere in VIC, TAS, SA, NT or WA – government or independent
+• Attend a non-Jewish school in VIC, SA, TAS, NT, or WA (government or independent)

 Who will supervise the group?

-The Australian team: UJEB senior staff (Israel Program Manager & Executive Principal) and Australian leaders (madrichim/ot), who fly with the group to Israel (and return),
+• Australian team: UJEB senior staff (Israel Program Manager, Executive Principal) and Australian madrichim/ot, who travel with the group.

-The Israeli team: Tour educator, madrichim/ot, medic and security guard.
+• Israeli team: Tour educator, madrichim/ot, a medic, and a security guard.

-What level of observance do you have to have to attend the program?
+What level of observance do you have to have to go on Ketsev?

 What security measures are put in place for the program?